Marklustyjensen/ConvergeInversterPortalApp/DOCUMENT_UPLOAD_README.md

 4. Admin clicks "Upload" to submit
 5. Files are uploaded to Vercel Blob storage
 6. Database records are created with metadata
+7. **Email notifications are automatically sent to all property owners**
-7. Files become immediately accessible to investors with access to the selected property
+8. Files become immediately accessible to investors with access to the selected property

 ## Security